ds-modules/curriculum-guide/_sources/technology/using-ai-llm.md

 In one course, a smaller language model known as DistilBERT was deployed by bumping CPU resources.
 Here is an [example notebook](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FDS-100%2Fsp24-student&urlpath=lab%2Ftree%2Fsp24-student%2F%2Fhw%2Fhw03%2Fhw03.ipynb&branch=main) using distiBERT.
 If you're considering using language models or any AI model in your teaching workflow, we strongly recommend scheduling a consultation with the DataHub team at the start of the semester or a few weeks prior to the assignment release.
 This proactive approach helps determine the feasibility and necessary optimizations to ensure smooth operations.

 ## Key Features

+Let's look at some interested usecases of Jupyter-AI,

 - **Magic Commands**: Use `%%ai` in notebooks to interact with AI models.
 - **Chat Interface**: Chat with AI models within JupyterLab.